LoneStar LEND Training Program

 Find more information about the MTT Program Requirements HERE.

 A completed application is required for consideration.
-Applications remain open and are accepted on a rolling basis.
+Applications remain open and are accepted throughout the year on a rolling basis.

 Short-Term Trainee (STT) Program

 The STT Program is the least structured way for individuals to participate in LEND educational opportunities; it includes weekly seminars and the annual LEND Conference.
 Anyone in the community, from high school students to parents to health care professionals may attend the didactic seminars and/or the LoneStar LEND Conference.
 STTs complete up to 40 hours of training.
 No application required- to attend LEND seminars, simply contact the Program Coordinator to RSVP at least 48hrs prior to seminar date.
 The LEND Conference can be registered for by following the link above.

 Program Coordinator Contact Information: